getdunne/audio-effects/effects-new/README.md

 ## BasicGain
 The **BasicGain** effect is the simplest JUCE audio plug-in which performs a parameter-driven transformation on an audio stream.
 It's essentially the original "Empty" effect, updated for the JUCE 5.4.x framework.
 Study this code first, to understand the "boilerplate" you'll see (in expanded form) in all of the other projects.
 See the *README.md* in the *00 - BasicGain* folder for details.

+## A note on the Projucer
+The JUCE Projucer is a tremendously useful tool for generating new JUCE projects according to a consistent pattern.
+It uses code templates to generate "Processor" and "Editor" code files from scratch, but subsequently, you can edit and even rename these files, and the Projucer will leave them alone even if you re-open the *.jucer* file, make configuration changes, and re-save.

+Because of this, and because I don't much like the Projucer's internal code templates, I tend to use the Projucer to "clone" and rename an existing project whenever possible.
+For example, I created the **Tremolo** project by cloning and renaming the **BasicGain** project.
+I had to rename the "processor", "editor", and "parameters" code files manually, and use global search/replace in a text editor to rename the corresponding classes and variables, but this approach is still a great time-saver when you are creating a family of highly similar code projects.